 All four of these truths should give the churches great courage!
 Truth number one tells the churches that Satan has been limited by God.
-The churches should work without fear, knowing that God has put a "leash" on the dragon.
-Truth number two tells the churches that the saints who die because of the dragon haven't been defeated.
+The churches should work the churches that the saints who die because of the dragon haven't been defeated.
 Rather, they immediately go to be with the Lord and they rule and reign with Christ.
 Truth number three tells the churches of Satan's final defeat.
 He will be cast into the lake of fire.
 He will not accomplish his plans.
 And truth number four tells the churches that the judgment is coming.
 All wrongs have been seen by God.
 The saints must persevere until that day and entrust themselves to the perfect Judge.